BierDav/Kotlinmailer/docs/Writerside/topics/html.md

 # HTML

 Kotlinmailer provides a convenient way for setting the HTML content of a message.
-Instead of just passing in the HTML text, you can use the HTML DSL of [kotlinx.html](https://github.com/Kotlin/kotlinx.html) to create the HTML content.
+Instead of passing in the HTML text, you can use the HTML DSL of [kotlinx.html](https://github.com/Kotlin/kotlinx.html) to create the HTML content.

 ## Set HTML content